2021 Big Ten tournament: Bracket, schedule, scores, seeds

-The 2021 Big Ten tournament continued with the second round on Thursday, March 11.
-All games will be played at Lucas Oil Stadium in Indianapolis through Sunday, March 14.
+The 2021 Big Ten tournament is at Lucas Oil Stadium in Indianapolis through Sunday, March 14.
 Get the bracket, schedule, scores and seeds below.
+On Saturday, Ohio State beat Michigan in the first semifinal.

 2021 Big Ten tournament: Bracket